Chair: Lisa Clark Diller

 Upper-division history classes seek to improve skills of writing and speech.
 All such classes require analytical writing as part of the course work.
 Additionally, many classes involve discussion and oral class reports as partial basis for the student’s grade, most notably HIST 497 , which requires an extended formal presentation of student research.

 History majors must display the ability to apply computer usage to their discipline in two ways: first, a facility with word processing; and second, a facility in accessing information via the Internet.

 History as a preprofessional degree: A student majoring in history who plans to enter a professional school in an area such as medicine or law must present a balanced program of general education classes and electives that will support the professional objectives.

-History Department tours: The History Department regularly sponsors study tours to foreign countries.
+History Department tours: The History Department regularly sponsors study tours.
 The purpose of these tours is to provide students and other participants with an enhanced understanding of history and culture through a combination of traditional lecture and reading with direct observation of historical sites.
 Academic activities connected with the tours require students to spend an amount of time equal to that expected in a regular classroom setting.
 Preparatory meetings and assigned reading are included in this computation.
-Course credit is offered under HIST 295 /HIST 495 - Directed Study (W) .
+Course credit is offered under HIST 294 /HIST 494 for International Tours and HIST 296 /HIST 496 .
 Cost of the tours includes charge for academic credit.

 History as general education: Freshman and sophomore students earning general education credit in history normally take courses from the 100 and 200 level.
 Junior and senior students meeting General Education requirements in history should select courses from the 300 and 400 level.